salaqla/Project2-Udagram/README.md

 3. Successful responses have a 200 code, at least one error code for caught errors (i.e. 422)

+(Steps to run localy)
+1. Initialize a new project: "npm i".
+2. run the development server with "npm run dev".

 ### Elastic Beanstalk Deployment